 - Marsh Mud and Vanilla (served on top of a soft brownie.
 Classic vanilla and rich in chocolate)

 We left with a sugar high and was the perfect way to end our summer getaway to Chincoteague Island.

-We hope you enjoyed our list and visit these five best places on your next visit to Chincoteague Island!
+I hope you enjoyed my list and visit these five best places on your next visit to Chincoteague Island!